No One Here Gets Out Alive

 A companion video was made featuring interviews with the surviving members of the Doors, Hopkins, Sugerman and Paul A. Rothchild among others.
 It includes some rare footage and was the first video released by the band.
 It helped rekindle interest in the Doors by allowing fans that were too young or unable to remember, to see the Doors in action.
+Upon release, No One Here Gets Out Alive reached No. 1 on all best-seller lists, and it had sold over five million copies by 1995.

-No One Here Gets Out Alive was accused by some people for some historical inaccuracies, and the authors' views surrounding Morrison's death.
-Among those people were Rothchild who claimed that Danny Sugerman had changed some of his statements while he was interviewed by Jerry Hopkins.
-Guitarist Robby Krieger said in response of the book that Danny Sugerman "had his own ideas about what happened and various situations.
-He kind of put his own words into it, and what really annoyed me was that he tried to make Jim sound like was talking through Danny, and it wasn't the way Jim really was."
+No One Here Gets Out Alive was heavily criticized by several people for its historical inaccuracies, and for ambiguously suggesting that Morrison may have faked his own death.
+Among those people were Rothchild who claimed that Sugerman had changed some of his statements while he was interviewed by Hopkins.
+Doors' guitarist Robby Krieger said in response to the book that Sugerman "had his own ideas about what happened and various situations.
+He kind of put his own words into it, and what really annoyed me was that he tried to make Jim sound like he was talking through Danny, and it wasn't the way Jim really was."

 Background

 Published nearly a decade after Morrison's death by journalist Jerry Hopkins, the first draft was written solely by Hopkins, based on extensive interviews with Morrison.
 But attempts to find a publisher during the years when the Doors were no longer popular, met with rejections from all major publishing houses.
-Ten years later, the second version of the manuscript, with additional sensationalistic content, added by Danny Sugerman, was what made it into publication.
+Eight years after Morrison’s death, the second version of the manuscript, with additional sensationalistic content, added by Danny Sugerman, made executives of Warner Books, part of the entertainment conglomerate then known as Warner Communications, decide to publish and to sell the book in 1980.

+Sugerman had begun working as an assistant in the Doors office at the age of 12 in 1967 and became the manager for the remaining members after Morrison died.

 The book's publication, following the 1978 release of Morrison's posthumous spoken word album (with music by the Doors) An American Prayer, the prominent use of Doors music on the 1979 soundtrack for the film Apocalypse Now, and the 1980 release of the band's Greatest Hits album, all combined to bring the Doors and Morrison back into the popular culture.